Table of Contents

 Contact the Central American Group to make your manufacturing investment in Costa Rica.

 The Ministry of National Planning and Economic Policy ( Mideplan ) recently presented the National Strategic Plan of Costa Rica 2050 (PEN).
-The document is a long-term planning instrument that outlines achieving a vision of sustainable development in Costa Rica.
+The document is a long-term planning instrument that outlines a path for achieving a vision of sustainable development in Costa Rica.

 Officials make specific development recommendations